harveytriana/SomethingReactive/README_EN.md

 ## Example 2 - Two-Way Binding

 This second example is a bit more complex.
-It covers the Signal concepts of *compute, effect, and update*.
+It covers the Signal concepts of *compute and update*.
 Editing in one box performs a calculation that updates another box, and vice versa.
 I admit it was somewhat challenging to make it work the same way in Angular as in Blazor, even with Signals.
 It’s likely that a developer specialized in Angular could improve the code.
 In any case, the final result is fully equivalent.

 <table>
   <thead>